About Me

 (ii) uncovering predictors and correlates of proactive safety behaviors in the workplace, including safety voice and accident underreporting;

 Papers I have coauthored have been published in prestigious outlets such as Journal of Applied Psychology, Journal of Occupational Health Psychology, and Applied Psychology: An International Review.
+Additionally, I sit on the editorial board of Occupational Health Science.

 My Journey